yunxiangGU/bookstore-list-frontend/README.md

 - Able to go to bookstore website by clicking the hyperlink
 - Able to change bookstore rating by hovering and clicking stars
 - Able to view on mobile screens of different sizes without layout breaking

+## Discussion

+- Wireframe is assumably for desktop display.
+No wireframe for mobile found.
+So I took liberty in the responsive layout.